 ‘Famous Women’ dinner service

 Vanessa Bell, and her partner Duncan Grant, were commissioned in 1932 to produce a dinner service for the British art historian, museum director, and broadcaster Kenneth Clark.
 With much input from Clark’s wife Jane, they produced the ‘Famous Women Dinner Service’.
 This comprised 50 plates painted with portraits of famous women through the ages.
-This work, which was believed lost until 2017, will be on display for the first time as part of a larger exhibition at Piano Nobile Gallery, London ‘Vanessa Bell and Duncan Grant: The Post-Impressionist Years’, on show until 28 April 2018
+This work, which was believed lost until 2017, but was recently displayed for the first time as part of a larger exhibition in April 2018 at Piano Nobile Gallery, London ‘Vanessa Bell and Duncan Grant: The Post-Impressionist Years’.